ushahidi/docs.ushahidi.com/_posts/2_strategy/2014-07-20-strategy-staffing.md

 Planning roles and responsibilities for your project will depend on the size of your project.
 - large - Planning a country-wide project, one that involves many partners, or will be collecting large amounts of information.
 Examples- Crisis Mapping, Haiti, Libya, Election Monitoring, Kenya/Uganda
+>

 - medium- Planning a small audience outreach program to collect and share with a single, specific community- Unsung Peace Heroes/Building Bridges (needs new exmples)

 - small - Short-term deployment with one to three volunteers.
 Lower targets for volume and outreach. (needs new examples)
+>“Keep in mind that if your project is small you don’t necessarily need one person for each  task or role, but you can just decide to have few people covering all the tasks.
+Also keep in mind that these duties may switch throughout the initiative.
+The Core management team must be flexible and team player- Anahi

 ### Partnerships and Staffing
 Consider early having a workshop with your partners and audience to agree upon roles and responsibilities for your project.
 Staffing as a network rather than a hierarchy.